Sea War Museum

-The Sea War Museum Jutland in Thyborøn tells the story of the greatest sea battle in history - the Jutland Battle - which took place off the west coast of Jutland in 1916.
+Sea War Museum Jutland in Thyborøn tells the story of the naval war in the North Sea during the First World War with emphasis on the largest naval battle in world history - the Battle of Jutland, which took place off the west coast of Jutland in 1916.

-The museum's main focus is on the naval war in the North Sea during the First World War.
-Especially about the "Battle of Jutland", the largest naval battle in world history.
+The Sea War Museum conveys the story of the naval war in the North Sea during the First World War, with the main emphasis on the "Battle of Jutland", the largest naval battle in world history.

 The museum has the world's largest collection of German naval cannons from the First World War and also has thousands of original objects retrieved from the wrecks of the North Sea.